Call Today! Free Immediate Response (818) 781-1570

 Defenses to Robbery Charges in Los Angeles

 Every case has their own unique set of circumstances and evidence.
-It's critical that your criminal defense lawyer thoroughly review all the specific details of your case in order to determine to appropriate defense strategy.
+It's critical that your criminal defense lawyer thoroughly review all the specific details of your case in order to determine the appropriate defense strategy.

 Our skilled lawyers use a variety of legal defenses to create reasonable doubt, including: